consoledotdev/home/content/tools/server-monitoring.md

 application performance monitoring (APM), log search, security monitoring, real user monitoring (RUM), profiling and tracing.

-In this review we are only reviewing server monitoring.
+In this review we are only reviewing server monitoring products.
 We'll comment on complementary features if they are present, but other monitoring products are out of scope.

 {{< close-div >}}